OSGConnect/connectbook/welcome/overview/is-it-for-you.md

-The [OSG][osg] is a nationally-funded consortium of computing resources at more than one hundred institutional partners that, together, offer a strategic advantage for computing work that can be run as numerous short tasks.
+The [OSG][osg] is a nationally-funded consortium of computing resources at more than one hundred institutional partners that, together, offer a strategic advantage for computing work that can be run as numerous short tasks that can execute independent of one another.
 For researchers who are not part of an organization with their own pool in the OSG, we offer the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/), with dozens of campuses contributing excess computing capacity in support of open science.
+The OSPool is available for US-affiliated research projects and groups via the [OSG Connect](https://www.osgconnect.net/) service, which the documentation on this site is specific to.

 Learn more about the services provided by the OSG that can support your HTC workload: